hozuki/plus/README.md

 If you don't have them, keep calm and find pre-generated C sources under `src/lang`.

 A Unix-like building environment is required.
-If your OS is Windows, please build it with MinGW/Cygwin.
+I haven't try Visual C++ yet and I think Visual C++ should be able to compile this project.
+If your OS is Windows and you are uncertain, please build it with MinGW/Cygwin.

 Most importantly, though you don't need knowledge in compiler principles to understand the code, you must have a concept how executables work in operating systems,